President and CEO

 Batten came to ABFE after more than 25 years of leadership experience in both the private and public sectors.
 Prior to joining ABFE, Batten served as senior associate with the Annie E. Casey Foundation, a grantmaking institution focused on child welfare.
 In this role, she served as staff in the Community Change Initiatives Unit and coordinated a portfolio on equity, diversity and inclusion.
 In the public sector, Batten worked as a senior analyst for the U.S. Department of Agriculture where she directed research and evaluation on food assistance programs; she also served in the Government of the District of Columbia as an analyst on initiatives supporting children, youth and families.

-Batten currently serves on the board at the United Philanthropy Forum and the Schott Foundation for Public Education, and is an adjunct lecturer at the Valdry Center for Philanthropy at Southern University.
+Batten currently serves on the boards of the Schott Foundation for Public Education, The Caribbean Philanthropy Alliance, Giving Gap, and the Association for Enterprise Opportunity (AEO).
+She is also an adjunct lecturer at the Valdry Center for Philanthropy at Southern University.
 She received her master’s degree in social work from Howard University and her bachelor’s degree in English and political science from Fisk University.

 STAFF | <<